The Fall of Tenochtitlan - Truly the End of the Aztec Empire?

 - The Stolen Treasure of Montezuma

 Once in allied territory, Cortés began planning the recapture of Tenochtitlan.
-Amongst other things, Cortés needed more fighting men - this was accomplished by rebuilding his old alliances with the natives and forming new ones.
+Among other things, Cortés needed more fighting men - this was accomplished by rebuilding his old alliances with the natives and finding new allies.
 At the same time, Tenochtitlan was struck by a smallpox epidemic, which decimated its population.
-Many Aztec warriors, nobles, and even Moctezuma’s successor, were killed by this disease.
+Many Aztec warriors, nobles, and even Moctezuma’s successor , were killed by this disease.
 Cortés also realized that one of his previous weaknesses was a lack of mobility on the lake - in order to counter this, he began building ships.